Generalized neutrino isocurvature: Overview on cosmic histories

 Let us briefly comment on the scenario without dark radiation present at CMB emission.
 A new physics sector which decays into highly relativistic neutrinos after they decouple at around $T\approx \SI{1}{MeV}$ can be treated in analogy to the previous discussion by identifying the energy in neutrinos resulting from the decay with the free-streaming dark radiation from before.

 A lepton number conserving decay at earlier times only leads to an increase of the temperature in the primordial plasma and would not induce neutrino isocurvature.
 If the decay induces fluctuations in the lepton number to photon ratio, this may still lead to fluctuations in the neutrino energy density.
 Since this dependence starts at quadratic order only, a sizable background lepton asymmetry is required in order for its fluctuations to induce perturbations in the energy density at linear order \cite{Lyth:2002my,DiValentino:2011sv}.
 The fluctuations in the energy density again lead to the gravitational effects that induce matter fluctuations.
-Furthermore, if the large lepton number is linked to the generation of the observed baryon asymmetry, one would expect an imprint of fluctuations on the baryon number as well \footnote{In scenarios where the SM plasma reaches temperatures well above the electroweak scale, sphaleron processes equilibrate the lepton and baryon asymmetry, favoring a tiny lepton asymmetry \cite{Harvey:1990qw}.
-The generation of the baryon asymmetry would need to be a much weaker residual effect.}.
+Furthermore, if the large lepton number is linked to the generation of the observed baryon asymmetry, one would expect an imprint of fluctuations on the baryon number as well.
+In scenarios where the SM plasma reaches temperatures well above the electroweak scale, sphaleron processes equilibrate the lepton and baryon asymmetry, favoring a tiny lepton asymmetry \cite{Harvey:1990qw}.
+The generation of the baryon asymmetry would need to be a much weaker residual effect.
 We therefore reach the same conclusion that neutrino isocurvature is in general accompanied by matter isocurvature.
+Note that the lepton asymmetry is bounded by CMB and BBN observations~\cite{DiValentino:2011sv,Domcke:2025jiy} paralleling the bound on $\rho_\DR$.